VertigoOne1/energysim/README.md

 App -> prometheus for the object metrics (oven, how much power consumed?), and some grafana dashboards

 Websocket application UI development stuffs (autobahn)

+Crossbar and twisted is new to me, i know a bit of pydantic.

 ## More thoughts